-SJAFCA has prepared several contingency plans to mitigate for future cost increases.
+SJAFCA has prepared several contingency plans to mitigate for any cost increases.
 These include leveraging other funding sources or locally leading future phases of design and construction.

 There are other funding sources that may come to fruition over the next decade.
 These may be used to offset upfront bond financing and/or mitigate for future increased costs.
 SJAFCA is currently coordinating with other flood agencies to leverage their existing, excess in-kind credit.
-These inter-basin credit transfers require close coordination with USACE for approval as they would be applied to the NFS's cost share, and they require negotiation on the amount and discount.
+These inter-basin credit transfers require close coordination with USACE for approval as they would be applied to the NFS's cost share, and they require negotiation on the amount.
+While the actual cost of these credits is not yet known, they would only be sold/purchased at a discount, and therefore they will "generate" additional resources for the program.
 Secondly, SJAFCA is seeking credit for its prior work on Mosher Slough that would directly offset cost sharing obligation to USACE.
 These efforts could result in \$5-\$10 Million of local funding applicable toward the local cost share of the LSJRP.

 It is also feasible that SJAFCA could receive a higher state-local cost share for work on this project.
 Although the current cost share (70%-30%) is generous, other areas within California have seen a higher than 70% state share.
-An additional 10% State cost share would result in a 33% reduction in the local funding match.
+For example, an additional 10% State cost share would result in a 33% reduction in the local funding match.